 The beauty and tranquility of the area attracts visitors interested in various forms of ecotourism.

 Nature lovers, fishermen, birdwatchers will enjoy over 30 endangered species and the famous Murray Cod.
 Due to the location and gorges, the Severn River has no introduced fish species.

 There are walking tracks with signage to help you understand the unique plant and animal species present in each community.
 Birdwatching is another popular drawcard.
 The large area of woodlands attracts a large variety of birds including several rare species.
 Spring and early summer are the best times to see the diverse range of birds that occur on the properties.
 Guided cultural tours can be arranged with a minimum of four people.

-If you are interested in visiting The Willows or Boorabee, we suggest you contact the Glen Innes Local Aboriginal Land Council on (02) 6732 1150 between 8.30am to 11am Monday to Friday.
+If you are interested in visiting The Willows or Boorabee, contact the Glen Innes Local Aboriginal Lands Council on (02) 6732 1150 between 8.30am to 11am Monday to Friday.